zslazar/corsac-orientation-exam-retake/javascript.md

 This endpoint should render an HTML displaying the report form(explained above)

 ### GET `/list`
-This endpoint should render an HTML displaying the full list of tickets(reported errors)
+This endpoint should send the list of all tickets.

+The frontend should display the server response: (reported errors)
 ![list example](assets/corsac-ori-list.png)

 ### POST `/report`